theartgames/webdeveloper-test/README.md

  - Add any .css/.js file you want
  - Import or use any libraries you want as long as you add reference to them
- - Use any of the following languages: JS, PHP, Python
+ - Use any of the following languages: JS, PHP
  - Make errors
  - Be creative